itsays-zqc/my-website/docs/test/v2_core/2Structure.md

 # Structure

-The code within the "Structure" section is designed to assist you in incorporating the necessary structures and doping characteristics during the simulation process.
+The code within the "Structure" section is designed to assist you in incorporating the necessary structures during the EO(Electro-Optic) simulation process.

 ```python
 st = pj.Structure(mesh_type,